Making the Elite: Top Jobs, Disparities, and Solutions

 My paper proceeds in two parts.
 In the first part, I uncover the mechanisms driving the caste gap in earnings.
-To do so, I employ novel administrative data on each stage of the job placement process from an elite Indian college.
+I employ novel administrative data on each stage of the job placement process from an elite Indian college.
 I combine this data with evidence on common questions asked by Human Resources (HR) managers in personal interviews.
 My paper offers a representative window into how elite college graduates transition into ``elite entry-level jobs," defined as the top 1\% paying entry-level jobs in the Indian private sector.
-These jobs are primarily in foreign-based multinational corporations (MNCs) that hire for their Indian locations (Section~\ref{sec:data1}).
+These jobs are primarily in U.S. and European MNCs that hire for their Indian locations.
+About 96\% of the jobs in my data are ``elite" (Section~\ref{sec:data1}).

 Despite the elite college assigning nearly 50\% of its seats to disadvantaged castes, there are large disparities in labor market outcomes.
 The unconditional caste gap in earnings among graduates from the elite college is 17\%.
 In the presence of detailed controls on pre-college skills, within-college academic performance, previous labor market experience, and other employer-relevant skills, the gap is reduced to 11\%.
 There are no caste differences in pay for a given job, so the earnings gap is due to differences in job composition across castes.